DilettaZecchinetti/events-platform/README.md

 ## 🧪 Test Account Access

+Use the following test credentials to log in as a user:
+Email: tester@esempio.com
+Password: ciao123

 Use the following test credentials to log in as a staff user:
 Email: stafftester@esempio.com
 Password: ciao123